 Inventory management is an intrinsic part of your business that you definitely don’t want to mess around with.
-The following are some common inventory management techniques deployed by organisations - along with their inventory holding costs and potential profits.
-You’d probably require a mix of different tactics for the best approach for your business.
+The following are some common inventory management techniques and best practices deployed by organisations - along with their inventory holding costs and potential profits.
+You’d probably require a mix of different inventory control procedures for the best approach for your business.

 The Just In Time (JIT) method works to lessen the volume of inventory that a business has on hand.
 It is considered a risky technique because you only purchase inventory a few days before it is needed for distribution or sale so that the items arrive just in time for use.